 In the google results there were a lot of outdated forum discussions where people claimed that Fitbit told them the Flex was waterproof and fine for showering and swimming.
 My guess is that it was originally intended to be waterproof but that, for best product durability and endurance, it's best not to regularly submerge it without some additional measures.
 So that is how I treat it!

 If you haven't bought a fitness tracker yet and you are looking for something waterproof there are some cool options.
+Check out these 19 Waterproof Fitness Trackers.
 Be sure to read specs and reviews to make sure it does what you are looking for though.

 Make Your Fitbit Waterproof